Skip to main content

 Zone VE (Coastal High Hazard)

 Longboat Key runs ten miles across the Sarasota–Manatee county line, and nearly the entire island carries a VE (Coastal High Hazard) designation — FEMA's most severe classification, reserved for areas exposed to both inundation and damaging wave action in a storm.
-That exposure is why Longboat Key carries some of the highest flood insurance premiums in Florida.
-Elevating above the Base Flood Elevation directly addresses the factor driving those premiums, and for the multi-million-dollar homes common on the key, the protection of the underlying asset is often the larger consideration.
+For the multi-million-dollar homes common on the key, elevating above the Base Flood Elevation is fundamentally about protecting the underlying asset and its architectural investment for the long term.

 Engineering for Barrier-Island Conditions